-- Berms.
+• Berms.
 Berms should have a minimum crown width of two feet and should be planted with vegetation.
-The height, slope, and area of the berm should be appropriate to the prevention of erosion and to facilitate safe maintenance of the berm. - Developable Landscaping Area.
-For the purpose of determining Developable Landscaping Area as discussed in City Code Section 21.301.15(c)(2)(C), site area devoted to rain gardens, stormwater management ponds and infiltration basins must be counted toward Developable Landscaping Area. - Lakescaping.
+The height, slope, and area of the berm should be appropriate to the prevention of erosion and to facilitate safe maintenance of the berm.

+- Developable Landscaping Area.
+For the purpose of determining Developable Landscaping Area as discussed in City Code Section 19.54 (c) (2) (C), site area devoted to rain gardens, stormwater management ponds and infiltration basins must be counted toward Developable Landscaping Area. - Lakescaping.
 A minimum ten to 20 foot or greater strip of unmowed native vegetation should be provided around natural water bodies and storm water management ponds for the purpose of minimizing erosion, creating a natural appearance, improving water quality and promoting wildlife habitats. - Landscape Edging.
 A landscape edging of either black plastic, steel, stone, formed concrete or brick paving units should be provided along the perimeter edges of the planting beds that are immediately adjacent to lawn areas. - Lawn Areas.
-Designated lawn areas may be sodded, seeded with grasses, or planted/covered with approved ground covers. - Mulch.
+Designated lawn areas should be sodded and other areas as approved may be seeded with grasses or planted/covered with approved ground covers. - Mulch.
 All plants except for turf should be mulched.
 Organic mulch is preferable, but mulch such as loose stones or rocks is allowed.
 No impermeable material, such as black plastic, should be used over the soil in a landscape plan. - Native prairie and long grasses.
 To promote water conservation, add visual interest, stabilize steep slopes and provide wildlife habitat, the use of native prairie and long grasses is encouraged in appropriate areas. - Ornamental grasses.
 The use of ornamental grasses is encouraged as a way to add visual interest to a site. - Rain gardens.
-To assist in the efficient control and treatment of storm water as well as to promote groundwater recharge, the use of rain gardens is encouraged.

-- Root Specifications.
+To assist in the efficient control and treatment of storm water as well as to promote groundwater recharge, the use of rain gardens is encouraged. - Root Specifications.
 Required shrubs should be moved onto the site in pots or balled and burlapped.
 Required trees should be moved onto the site in pots, balled and burlapped or with a tree spade.
-When bare rooted, trees must be a minimum of 1.5"-2.0" caliper in size. - Species Diversity.
+Other plants may be moved on to the site in any of the above listed methods or may be bare root. - Species Diversity.
 Landscape plans should promote species diversity within a site and between neighboring sites. - Xeriscaping.
 To promote water conservation, xeriscaping design strategies are encouraged, including using decorative rock as ground cover, limiting turf areas, selecting low-water-use plants, designing efficient irrigation systems and using mulch.